-Coral bleaching occurs when the relationship between the coral host and zooxanthallae, which give coral much of their colour, breaks down.
-Without the zooxanthallae, the tissue of the coral animal appears transparent and the coral's bright white skeleton is revealed.
+Coral bleaching occurs when the relationship between the coral host and zooxanthellae, which give coral much of their colour, breaks down.
+Without the zooxanthellae, the tissue of the coral animal appears transparent and the coral's bright white skeleton is revealed.

 Corals begin to starve once they bleach.
-While some corals are able to feed themselves, most corals struggle to survive without their zooxanthallae.
+While some corals are able to feed themselves, most corals struggle to survive without their zooxanthellae.

 Bleached corals often die if the stress persists.
 Coral reefs that have high rates of coral death following bleaching can take many years or decades to recover.

 The main cause of coral bleaching is heat stress resulting from high sea temperatures.Temperature increases of only one degree celsius for only four weeks can trigger bleaching events.

 If these temperatures persist for longer periods (eight weeks or more) corals begin to die.
 High water temperatures can affect reefs at regional and global scale.

 Other stressors can also cause bleaching, including freshwater inundation (low salinity) and poor water quality from sediment or pollutant run-off.

 Coral bleaching on the Great Barrier Reef